 Heading back into Hobart, Friday afternoon is a perfect opportunity to visit the very iconic Cascade Brewery for a responsible session of beer tastings.
-On a sunny day the beer garden is an ideal place to relax and enjoy the states most famous brews with views of Mt Wellington in the background.
+On a sunny day the beer garden is an ideal place to relax and enjoy Tassie's most famous brews with views of Mt Wellington in the background.
 Heading into Hobart City you will be delivered to your accommodations at the luxurious 4-star Movenpick Hotel around 5pm.
 Friday night in Hobart city awaits with plenty of entertainment options for those who enjoy the city nightlife.

 Day 6 – Salamanca Markets & conclusion (B)

 The world-famous Salamanca markets are held every Saturday and we wouldn’t want to miss them.
 After an included breakfast explore the market at your own leisure and sample the abundance of street foods.
 Wander the rows of market stalls displaying woodwork, arts & craft, fresh produce, coffee, wine, cooked foods and more.
 This is Tasmania’s most famous market and operates every Saturday for the entire year.
 Salamanca has a well preserved collection of convict built, sandstone buildings connected by narrow laneways, staircases and interesting little spaces to explore.